GPurgatorio/Master-Computer-Science-ICT/README.md

 For istance, servers have an ECC memory with Error Correction Code built in.

 Racks are divided in Units: 1 U is the minimal size you can allocate on a rack.
 Generraly 2 meters rack has 42 Units.

+## Types of compute systems

+- **Tower**: a tower compute system, also known as a tower server, is a compute system built in an upright enclosure called a “tower”, which is similar to a desktop cabinet.
+Tower servers have a robust build, and have integrated power supply and cooling.
+They typically have individual monitors, keyboards, and mice.
+Tower servers occupy significant floor space and require complex cabling when deployed in a data center.
+Tower servers are typically used in smaller environments.
+Deploying a large number of tower servers in large environments may involve substantial expenditure.

+- **Rack-mounted**: a rack-mounted compute system is a compute system designed to be fixed on a frame called a “rack”.
+A rack is a standardized enclosure containing multiple mounting slots, each of which holds a server.
+A single rack contains multiple servers stacked vertically, thereby simplifying network cabling, consolidating network equipment, and reducing floor space use.
+Each rack server has its own power supply and cooling unit.
+A “rack unit” (denoted by U or RU) is a unit of measure of the height of a server designed to be mounted on a rack.
+One rack unit is 1.75 inches (~4.5cm).
+A rack server is typically 19 inches (~50cm) in width and 1.75 inches (~45cm) in height.
+This is called a 1U rack server.
+Other common sizes of rack servers are 2U and 4U.
+Some common rack cabinet sizes are 27U, 37U, and 42U.
+Typically, a console with a video screen, keyboard, and mouse is mounted on a rack to enable administrators to manage the servers in the rack.
+Some concerns with rack servers are that they are cumbersome to work with, and they generate a lot of heat because of which more cooling is required, which in turn increases power costs.

+- **Blade**: a blade compute system, also known as a blade server, contains only core processing components, such as processor(s), memory, integrated network controllers, storage drive, and essential I/O cards and ports.
+Each blade server is a self-contained compute system and is typically dedicated to a single application.
+A blade server is housed in a slot inside a chassis, which holds multiple blades and provides integrated power supply, cooling, networking, and management functions.
+The blade enclosure enables interconnection of the blades through a high speed bus and also provides connectivity to external storage systems.
+The modular design of blade servers makes them smaller, which minimizes floor space requirements, increases compute system density and scalability, and provides better energy efficiency as compared to tower and rack servers.

 ## Form-factors